 Minnesota State Community and Technical College welcomes high school students interested in the Post-Secondary Enrollment Options program.
-Success in college starts with how well you adjust to college-level classes and expectations.
+Success in college starts with successfully adjusting to the college-level expectations listed below.

-To be successful in college you must accept responsibility for your choices and actions.
-You are expected be self-disciplined, have good study habits and to have time-management skills.
-A concurrent course is held to the same standards as a class taught on the college campus.
-Read your class syllabus carefully to understand what is expected of you to be successful in the class.
+To be successful in college, you need to have self-discipline, good study habits and time-management skills.
+Students in concurrent courses are held to the same standards as students in classes taught on the college campuses.
+Read your class syllabus carefully to understand what is expected of you in your class.

 Class attendance and active participation are critical to your success as a college student.
 Each instructor's attendance policy should be outlined in the course syllabus.
-It is important to engaged in classroom discussions and attend each class every day it meets.
+It is important to be engaged in classroom discussions, ask questions and attend every class session.

+College classes are more academically challenging.
 As a general rule, you will need to spend two hours of study time for each hour you are in class.
-College classes are more academically challenging, and your college GPA will affect your high school GPA and your future college career.
+College students are expected to:

 Students are expected to be the sole author of their work and to acknowledge the authorship of others' work through proper citation and reference.
 Use of another person's ideas constitutes plagiarism and academic dishonesty and is prohibited conduct.
 The consequence of academic dishonesty is determined by the instructor and may include but is not limited to non-acceptance of submitted course work, failing grade on assignment, lower or failing grade in a course.
 The Academic Honesty and Integrity Policy, along with all other M State policies, can be found at www.minnesota.edu/policies/.

 You are responsible for meeting satisfactory program requirements every semester.
-This means maintaining the GPA and percentage completion requirements outlined in the student handbook at www.minnesota.edu/handbook.
-Failure to meet these requirements will automatically disqualify you from the concurrent enrollment program.
+This means maintaining the GPA and percentage completion requirements outlined in the M State Student Handbook.
+Failure to meet these requirements will disqualify you from the concurrent enrollment program.

-If you are experiencing problems, talk your teacher and high school counselor right away, or call M State at 1.888.696.7282 and ask to schedule an appointment with a staff member about your concerns.
+If you are experiencing problems, talk with your teacher and high school counselor right away, or call M State at 1.877.450.3322 and ask to schedule an appointment with a staff member about your concerns.

 You are responsible for understanding and complying with college policies outlined in the handbook (i.e., drop/add/withdrawal, academic progress, etc.).
 If you register for a class and decide to drop it, contact your high school counselor immediately.
 Concurrent students must follow the deadline for the last day to withdraw, just like all other college students.
-The M State Academic Calendar can be found at www.minnesota.edu/news/events.
+For important dates and deadlines, check out the M State Academic Calendar.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law which gives college students the right to control disclosure of private education records.
-If you would like your parent or guardian to have access to your records, you must sign a release of information form.
-The form should be available in your high school counseling office.
+If you would like your parent or guardian to have access to your records, you must sign a release of information form and return it to your high school's counseling office.

 Last modified: January 15th, 2014 at 04:16pm